rido0809ja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley: Second tsk is to Write a script that displays a confused smiley "(Ôo)'

 3-twofiles: Display the content of /etc/passwd and /etc/hosts

+4-lastlines : isplay the last 10 lines of /etc/passwd